opennetworkinglab/aether-docs/onramp/start.rst

 modify two sets of parameters to reflect the specifics of your target deployment.

-The first set is in file ``host.ini``, where you will need to give the IP address and login credentials for the server you are working on.
+The first set is in file ``hosts.ini``, where you will need to give the IP address and login credentials for the server you are working on.
 At this stage, we assume the server you downloaded OnRamp onto is the same server you will be installing Aether on.